educational-resources-and-services/bibletags-widget/README.md

   - build with `create-react-app`
   - stand-alone
   - makes api calls to graphql backend
+  - caches ui language data (for non-English) in localStorage
   - caches scripture data in localStorage (mutations as well in the future when made completed offline-enabled)
   - offline-enabled, however offline text storage yet-to-be-determined
 * graphql backend